-- If there is a distressed county in the project and: - At least half of the counties are distressed, the project may be funded at up to 80% of project costs; - At least half of the counties are some combination of distressed and at-risk, ARC assistance can be the higher of 70% of project costs or the average percentage applicable to the various counties in the project; - Fewer than half the counties are distressed, ARC assistance can be the higher of 50% of project costs or the average percentage applicable to the various counties in the project. - If there is no competitive county or attainment county in a project, and at least half the counties are at-risk, the project may be funded at up to 70% of project costs. - All other multi-county projects shall be funded at the average percentage applicable to the various counties in the project (i.e., 80%, 70%, 50%, 30%, or 0%); except that the portion of a project that is attributable to an attainment county in a project that does not include a distressed county shall be considered ineligible for ARC assistance and may not be considered for matching purposes. - Please see Appendix A and B for additional guidance on cost sharing and match for capital finance and broadband projects.
+- If there is a distressed county in the project and: - At least half of the counties are distressed, the project may be funded at up to 80% of project costs; - o At least half of the counties are some combination of distressed and at-risk, ARC

+- assistance can be the higher of 70% of project costs or the average percentage applicable to the various counties in the project; - Fewer than half the counties are distressed, ARC assistance can be the higher of 50% of project costs or the average percentage applicable to the various counties in the project. - If there is no competitive county or attainment county in a project, and at least half the counties are at-risk, the project may be funded at up to 70% of project costs. - All other multi-county projects shall be funded at the average percentage applicable to the various counties in the project (i.e., 80%, 70%, 50%, 30%, or 0%); except that the portion of a project that is attributable to an attainment county in a project that does not include a distressed county shall be considered ineligible for ARC assistance and may not be considered for matching purposes. - Please see APPENDIX A: Additional Guidelines for Access-to-Capital Projects and APPENDIX B: Broadband Project Requirements for additional guidance on cost sharing and match for capital finance and broadband projects.